-“It was a one-sided debate,” he said.
+“It was a one-sided debate,” said Ellijah Brown, a junior.
 “One candidate actually knew how to debate, while the other was more defensive and cautious, and I feel like it made a perception that one candidate had better policies than the other because of how they behaved on stage.”

 As history professor Dr. Christopher Brooks said in the debate’s introduction, even the people in “little old East Stroudsburg” or any “sleepy place like the Poconos” can impact an election’s turnout.

 Voters can cast their ballots in the general election on Nov.
 6.